Thermodynamics of ancilla-assisted erasure of quantum information: Conclusions and outlook

 \section{Conclusions and outlook}

-We have proposed a quantum channel based on an arrangement of CNOT gates that efficiently erases the information encoded in a qubit memory in contact with an initially thermal reservoir.
-Our approach relies on an ancilla qubit initially prepared in a pure state to interact with the memory.
+We have proposed a quantum channel based on an arrangement of CNOT gates that efficiently erases the information encoded in a qubit memory in contact with reservoir made up of a thermal qubit and a pure ancilla qubit.
 As shown in Sec.~\ref{erasure}, the ancilla can be either a non-energetic degree of freedom of the reservoir (e.g. angular momentum) or an independent qubit system.
-A particular aspect of the method is that the heat dissipated by the memory depends on its initial state, but not on the temperature of the reservoir [see Eq.~(\ref{hem})].
-This fact implies a violation of Landauer's bound [see Ineqs.~(\ref{landauer}) and~(\ref{landauermemo})] when the temperature of the reservoir is above a limit temperature [see Eq.~(\ref{limit})], which can be well below room temperature if we consider the structure of the memory and the reservoir based on the nearest transitions of Rydberg atoms \cite{kleppner,saff}.
+A particular aspect of the approach is that the heat dissipated by the memory depends on its initial state, but not on the temperature of the reservoir thermal qubit [see Eq.~(\ref{hem})].
+This fact implies that Landauer's bound is not satisfied [see Ineqs.~(\ref{landauer}) and~(\ref{landauermemo})] when the thermal qubit temperature is above a limit temperature [see Eq.~(\ref{limit})], which can be well below room temperature if we consider the structure of the memory and the thermal qubit based on the nearest transitions of Rydberg atoms \cite{kleppner,saff}.
 The erasure operation is also illustrated with a proposed linear-optical setup.

-Although our erasing scheme can operate in a regime that goes beyond the Landauer limit, the statement that the erasure of information always produces heat still holds true.
+Although our erasing scheme can operate in a regime that goes beyond the Landauer limit, we cannot say that it violates Landauer's principle because our reservoir as whole does not start out in a thermal state, which is a requirement of the Landauer scenario.
+The statement that the erasure of information always produces heat holds true.
 In fact, as discussed in Subsec.~\ref{thermodynamics} B, the memory always ends up in the ground state by releasing some amount of heat.
 In this context, the present erasure protocol can also be understood as a perfect cooling process.
-Our results strengthen the view that quantum strategies can surpass certain classical thermodynamic limits and may contribute to the progress of the emerging field of green computing \cite{jasch}, which aims to reduce the harmful impact of energy-consuming technologies on the environment.
+Our results help clarifying how quantum strategies relate to Landauer's principle, and how they can contribute to the emerging field of green computing \cite{jasch}, which aims to reduce the harmful impact of energy-consuming technologies on the environment.